-This is a post about the numerical cycles and number relationships in traditional/classic Tarot de Marseille (TdM).
-Might be first of a series, not sure.
+This is a brief, beginner post about the numerical cycles and number relationships in traditional/classic Tarot de Marseille (TdM).
 [Please note I am not going to be talking about the western Kabbalah that is incorporated into Waite-Smith Tarot.]

-I started out studying numerology in relation to Tarot, just as my early Tarot teachers did.
-Numerology books describe the qualities of individual numbers.
-Numbers are reduced to a single digit, except master numbers 11, 22 and 33 (albeit we don’t go to 33 in Tarot), often in terms of human personality traits.
-One of my teachers, Angeles Arrien would have us figure out our life path card and card for the year, based on our birthdate.
+I started out studying ‘western’ or ‘Pythagorean’ numerology in relation to Tarot, just as my early Tarot teachers did, consuming books that described the qualities numbers until I knew them as entities.
+In this tradition, numbers are reduced to a single digit, except master numbers 11, 22 and 33 (albeit we don’t go to 33 in Tarot), and viewed in terms of human personality traits.
+One of my teachers, Angeles Arrien, would have us figure out our life path card and card for the year, based on our birthdate.
 It can be insightful but also limiting.
 I’ve had to unlearn a few things…

 Ideally, one should study the literature, then forget about it.
 Too much rigid this=that can actually hinder your inner understanding of the cards.
 Remember they are mnemonic devices, so let the image demonstrate how it illustrates the number, rather than trying to apply concepts to the image and make it fit.
 Play with the numbers, think also about the geometry generated by the number (3= triangle, 4=square, 5 = pentagram etc).

 Note that the cards use Roman numerals, though they seem to illustrate Arabic numerical ‘concepts’ .
 For example The Hermit, VIIII, resonates with 9, the spiralling number that always returns to itself…as it is with people who have a 9 life path, according to numerology.
-4 looks so much like the symbol for Jupiter, that the Emperor is often equated with him.
+4 looks so much like the symbol for Jupiter, that the Emperor is often equated with him, though in reality the Jupiter symbol is not the same as a 4.

 Look at the multiples and different combinations…